pnp/List-Formatting/view-samples/glossary-dynamicFilter-view/ReadMe.md

-# Glossary View Formatter - To be used in connected list WebParts
+# Glossary View Formatters - To be used in connected list WebParts

 ## Summary
 View formatters to buid a glossary page using connected list WebParts.